erikjandevries/ConfigLM/README.md

     wget -qO- https://raw.githubusercontent.com/erikjandevries/ConfigLM/master/ConfigLM.sh > ConfigLM.sh
     wget -qO- https://raw.githubusercontent.com/erikjandevries/ConfigLM/master/ConfigLM_functions.sh > ConfigLM_functions.sh
     .
-ConfigLM.sh
+ConfigLM.sh -ssh

 This script installs git and clones this repository into a subfolder of ~/Repositories/Clones.
 (If an existing clone is found, the script will pull the latest version of the repository.)
+If you have not configured your ssh key yet, do not use the `-ssh` argument.

 Optional parameters for `ConfigLM.sh`: